Potable Aqua Purification Tablets Review

 Water Quality

 Overall, water quality isn't the best when using Iodine tablets.
-It's also essential to make sure you don't plan on using them as your primary source of purification.
+It's also essential to ensure you don't plan on using them as your primary source of purification.
 According to Potable Aqua, this can be bad for your health.
 As a result, we recommend other chemical treatments or using this for emergency purposes only.

 Durability & Maintenance

 The jars are heavy-duty.
-Even though they are made of glass, they are thick and it would be hard to break them even if dropped on a hard surface.
+Even though they are glass, they are thick and hard to break if dropped on a hard surface.
 This type of treatment has no durability issues or maintenance.
-One jar has about 50 tablets, treating a total of 25L per jar.
+One jar has about 50 tablets, treating 25 liters per jar.
 There is no expiration date on these tablets.
 In addition, you can simply put some into a baggie and carry them with you on the trail.

 Treatment Time